AzureAD/MSAL.PS/README.md

 # MSAL.PS
-This module is intended to wrap MSAL.NET functionality into PowerShell friendly cmdlets for easy generation and use of access tokens in PowerShell.
-This project is in no way supported by Microsoft.
+The MSAL.PS PowerShell module wraps MSAL.NET functionality into PowerShell-friendly cmdlets and is not supported by Microsoft.
+Microsoft support does not extend beyond the underlying MSAL.NET library.
+For any inquiries regarding the PowerShell module itself, you may contact the author on GitHub or PowerShell Gallery.
+MSAL.NET (Microsoft.Identity.Client) is an authentication library which enables you to acquire tokens from Azure AD, to access protected Web APIs (Microsoft APIs or applications registered with Azure Active Directory).

 ## Getting Started
 Dependencies: [MSAL.NET (Microsoft.Identity.Client)](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki)